 Editing Map Tiles

 Editing map tiles takes place in Porymap’s Main Window.
 The map is laid out in a grid of what are called “metatiles”.
-The editing basic flow is to make a metatile selection, and then paint that metatile selection onto the map.
+The basic editing flow is to make a metatile selection, and then paint that metatile selection onto the map.

 Visual Options